stnolting/neorv32/README.md

 ---------------------------------------

-**:heart: A big shout-out goes to the community and all the [contributors](https://github.com/stnolting/neorv32/graphs/contributors), who helped improving this project!**
+**:heart: A big shout-out to the community and all the [contributors](https://github.com/stnolting/neorv32/graphs/contributors), who helped improving this project!**